chulminy/AE_ENVE_GEOE_121/README.md

 |**Module 09**|Data Structure|2|March 23|||
 |**Module 11**|Text Manipulation|2|March 30||**Quiz 04** (TBD)|

-* <del> Note that the instructor will have one-week business trip on the 11th week (March 14 ~ 18).
-The lecture on March 14 will be covered on Lab 08 and our graduate TA will deliver a Module 08 lecture. </del>
-* There will be three make-up classes
-	* <del> 11:30 AM to 12:20 PM, January 12 (RCH 302) </del>
-	* 11:30 AM to 12:20 PM, February 02 (RCH 302)
-	* 11:30 AM to 12:20 PM, March 23 (RCH 302)

 ### Lecture Video
 Students can watch lecture videos for each module.
 If students are absent from present the classes unavoidably or cannot follow in-person lectures, please watch the lecture videos for their study.